vivamoto/classifier/README.md

 The **optimization** folder contains first and second order methods used in machine learning backpropagation.

 ### Acknowledgment
-I would like to acknowledge my professor, Dr Clodoaldo A. Moraes Lima, for his guidance and support during the machine learning course at Universidade de Sao Paulo.
+I would like to acknowledge professor Clodoaldo A. Moraes Lima for his guidance and support during the machine learning course at Universidade de Sao Paulo.